mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Distinguish between Extended Events targets

+A target receives information about an event.
+These are some of the targets that are possible for Extended Events:

+* **etw_classic_sync_target:** Used to monitor system activity.
+Synchronous ETW target.
+* **event_counter:** Counts the number of times a specific event has occured.
+* **event_file:** Writes the event session to an output file.
+* **histogram:** Count the number of times a specific event has occured, but can count occurences for multiple items, for both event fields or actions.
+* **pair_matching:** Helps you find events that doesn't have a corresponding end event.
+* **ring_buffer:** Holds data in memory in a FIFO structure.

 <a name="compare_the_impact_of_extended_events_and_sql_trace"></a>

 #### Compare the impact of Extended Events and SQL Trace

+Both Extended Events and SQL Trace adds overhead to the server.

+- SQL Server Profiler for client-side tracing is the most intrusive option.
+- SQL Trace stored procedures for server-side events is less intrusive.
+- The least intrusive option is Extended Events.
+It's made as a lightweight replacement for SQL Trace.

+Limiting the number of events and columns captured will mnimize the overhead.
+The *query_post_execution_showplan* event is expensive and should not be used in a production environment.

 <a name="define_differences_between_extended_events_packages_targets_actions_and_sessions"></a>